FortinetCloudCSE/azure-202-advanced/content/6_Chapter-Six/6_5-manage-net-hubs.md

 ---

-In this task, the student will create FortiGate firewall policies to allow or deny selective east-west network traffic between spokes in different vWAN hubs.
+In this task create FortiGate firewall policies to allow or deny selective east-west network traffic between spokes in different vWAN hubs.

 Create the following addresses and firewall policies **on both** FortiGates.